lancachenet/monolithic/README.md

  - Uplay (Ubisoft)
  - Windows Updates

-This is the best container to use for all game caching and should be used for Steam in preference to the steamcache/steamcache container.
+This is the best container to use for all game caching and should be used for Steam in preference to the steamcache/steamcache and steamcache/generic containers.

 ## Usage